Check here for opportunities to offer feedback about the Marcus Alert

 The Marcus Alert is a statewide framework intended to improve the response to mental and behavioral health crises in Virginia.
 The Virginia state legislation to begin to put the framework in place was signed by the governor in late 2020.

-Changes as a result of the Marcus Alert will take place in Richmond beginning in December 2021.
+Changes as a result of the Marcus Alert began in Richmond in December 2021.

-The full statewide Marcus Alert plan is available here.
+More information about the statewide Marcus Alert is here.

 - Diminish the role of police in response to behavioral health crises.